jnodes/shenbury-ai/resources/shenbury_whitepaper.md

 - **Local-First Sovereignty:** by design, no external APIs are required for embeddings or primary reasoning, reducing attack surface and data leakage risk.
 - **Auditability:** agent logs, diagnostic data, and consensus weights are auditable by governance and third-party experts.
 - **Human-in-the-Loop for Edge Cases:** agents flag low-confidence or conflicting results for expert review before on-chain anchoring.
-- **Insurance & Custody:** Shenbury will adopt custodial best practices and partner with auction houses and insurers for high-value asset transfers.
+- **Insurance & Custody:** Shenbury will adopt custodial best practices and partner with insurers for high-value asset transfers.

 ---